prebid/prebid.github.io/dev-docs/modules/userId.md

 ## Basic Configuration

 By including this module and one or more of the sub-modules, a number of new options become available in `setConfig()`, under the `userSync` object as attributes of the `userIds` array of sub-objects.

+The `value` parameter can be used to indicate an identifier the publisher has obtained via a direct integration with that identity provider that the publisher wishes to make available to Prebid.js bidders.

 Publishers using Google AdManager may want to sync one of the identifiers as their Google PPID for frequency capping or reporting.
 The PPID in GAM (which is unrelated to the PPID UserId Submodule) has strict rules; refer to [Google AdManager documentation](https://support.google.com/admanager/answer/2880055?hl=en) for them.
 Please note, Prebid uses a [GPT command](https://developers.google.com/publisher-tag/reference#googletag.PubAdsService) to sync identifiers for publisher convenience.
 It doesn't currently work for instream video requests, as Prebid typically interacts with the player, which in turn may interact with IMA.
 IMA does has a [similar method](https://developers.google.com/interactive-media-ads/docs/sdks/html5/client-side/reference/js/google.ima.ImaSdkSettings#setPpid) as GPT, but IMA does not gather this ID from GPT.